 Alternatively, you could wait until your struts are showing signs of wear.
 A full strut replacement isn’t a particularly cheap service, so it can make sense to hold off on repairs until it is necessary.
 Your struts will show signs of wear well before driving would become dangerous, so you have a nice window of time to schedule the service.

 Signs Your Struts are Wearing Out

-There are a number of signs that indicate worn out struts.
-Pay attention to the following and bring your vehicle into a mechanic when you notice any issues.
+There are a number of signs that indicate worn-out struts.
+Pay attention to the following and bring your vehicle to a mechanic when you notice any issues.